fedora-infra/pkgdb2/doc/development.rst

 Unit-tests
 ----------

-PackageDB has a number of unit-tests providing at the moment a full coverage of the backend library (pkgdb.lib).
+Pkgdb2 has a number of unit-tests providing at the moment a full coverage of the backend library (pkgdb.lib).